cima-alfa/next-laravel-cms-front/README.md

 -   ##### `findInObject(object: SimpleObject, path: string): unknown`

-    Allows to find a mutidimensional element in the provided object usin the dot notation.
+    Allows to find a mutidimensional element in the provided object using the dot notation.

     If we have the following object: `{ foo: { bar: "Hello there!" } }` and provide the following path: `foo.bar`, then the `Hello there!` value is returned.